This is the featured image of the Vox - Using Vocal Effects blog article.

-There’s a huge variety of vocal treatments that may not be quite so obvious.
-Not all are applicable to all styles of music, but it’s still worth trying them at least once, just so that you know what they sound like.
+There's a huge variety of vocal treatments that may not be quite so obvious.
+Not all apply to all styles of music, but it's still worth trying them at least once, just so that you know what they sound like.
 Many mixing tricks can be used to push the envelope even further.
 They may not work on every track, but these vocal mixing tricks can give an exciting edge to your vocal recordings.
-Therefore, in this tutorial, we will examine some special techniques in detail that will push your vocals into a new dimension.
+Therefore, in this tutorial, we will examine special techniques that will push your vocals into a new dimension.

 Pic 1